arcb01/g-narrator/README.md

 > NOTE: Key binding names must be in the same language as your OS.

+Once all keys have been set, you can run the app in the background and start using it.

 ## Known issues (Work in progress)
 - Fullscreen issues with some games.
 - Sometimes while display is loaded, clicking on the top part of the screen, app crashes